SK034730.KS

 As with most Korean holding companies, the shares trade at a wide discount to the appraised value of the underlying stakes, and the scale of that discount is the perennial investor question.
 Group-level restructurings, including mergers, spin-offs, and stake transfers among affiliates, can shift value between SK Inc. and its subsidiaries, so governance decisions matter as much as operating results.
 The company frames shareholder returns around dividends and buybacks, and its underlying exposure spans energy prices, chip cycles, and telecom regulation through the portfolio.

 SK Group's roots reach back to Sunkyong Textiles, founded in 1953, which grew through fibers, energy, and telecommunications into one of Korea's largest conglomerates.
 The group adopted a holding-company framework in 2007, and the modern SK Inc. took shape in 2015 when SK C&C, the family-controlled IT-services firm, merged with SK Holdings, consolidating control at a single apex.
 In 2021 the company rebranded itself as SK Inc. and declared an identity as a professional investment company.
-It directly owns operating subsidiaries such as silicon-wafer maker SK Siltron alongside its controlling stakes in the group's listed affiliates.
+It holds controlling stakes in the group's listed affiliates alongside operating subsidiaries such as pharmaceutical contract manufacturer SK Pharmteco, and in 2026 it agreed to sell its controlling stake in silicon-wafer maker SK Siltron to Doosan.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on SK →
+Commission a full SEC-based report on SK →

 SK coverage